mtijanic/nwn-misc/README.md

  - Print .ltr file Markov chain tables in a human readable format
  - Build a new .ltr file from a set of names

+## nwserver-dump-decode

+A tool to decode crash logs (.log) or similar stack traces from nwserver (windows or linux).

+Can be fed either a nwserver-crash-xxxxxxxxx.log file, or raw offsets.
+Uses NWNX API Functions{Linux,Windows}.hpp to decode the offsets.

 ## NWNX Server setup

 Instructions on how to setup a NWNX server and a collection of useful scripts to run/maintain it: